gsolamon/Solamon-Portfolio-Projects/Advanced Projects #5-7 Descriptions PLEASE READ.md

   10. I added 3 calculated columns and 7 measures to the Open Sales Order table using DAX.
 These are also essential in handling the many-to-many relationship:
   - Backlog Qty Number = VALUE('Open Sales Orders'[Backlog Quantity])
   - Backlog Fraction Number = 'Open Sales Orders'[Backlog Fraction] * 'Open Sales Orders'[Backlog Qty Number]
-  - Has Accessory Kit = IF('Open Sales Orders'[Accessory Item Number] = BLANK(), FALSE(), TRUE())
   - Backlog Fraction Number Measure = SUM('Open Sales Orders'[Backlog Fraction Number])
   - Backlog Qty Total = ROUND(SUM('Open Sales Orders'[Backlog Qty Number]), 0)
   - Accessory Inventory Measure = VALUE(FIRSTNONBLANK('Open Sales Orders'[Accessory Inventory], 'Open Sales Orders'[Accessory Inventory]))
+  - Available Inventory Measure = VALUE(FIRSTNONBLANK('Open Sales Orders'[Available Inventory], 'Open Sales Orders'[Available Inventory]))
   - Accessory Quantity Total = [Backlog Qty Total] * VALUE(FIRSTNONBLANK('Open Sales Orders'[Quantity per Parent], 'Open Sales Orders'[Quantity per Parent]))
-  - Available Inventory Measure = VALUE(FIRSTNONBLANK('Open Sales Orders'[Available Inventory], 'Open Sales Orders'[Available Inventory]))
+  - Has Accessory Kit = IF('Open Sales Orders'[Accessory Item Number] = BLANK(), FALSE(), TRUE())
   - NEED KITS = IF([Accessory Quantity Total] > [Accessory Inventory Measure], "NEED KITS", "OK FOR THIS WEEK")
   - NEED PARTS = IF([Backlog Fraction Number Measure] > [Available Inventory Measure], "NEED PARTS", IF([Backlog Fraction Number Measure] <= [Available Inventory Measure], "OK FOR THIS WEEK", ""))
-  11. Some of these columns and measures convert the backlog quantity to a number, multiply this number by the backlog fraction row-wise, and sum these values over duplicated rows to reobtain backlog quantity despite duplicated rows.
+  11. The first 4 of these columns and measures convert the backlog quantity to a number, multiply this number by the backlog fraction row-wise, and sum these values over duplicated rows to reobtain backlog quantity despite duplicated rows.
-  12. Some of the measures take the first non-blank text value for available inventory and convert to a number that can be summarized in a table.
+  12. The next 3 measures take the first non-blank text value for available inventory and convert to a number that can be summarized in a table.
-  13. NEED KITS and NEED PARTS tell the report users whether they need to procure accessory kits/parts before greenlisted orders can ship.
+  13. NEED KITS and NEED PARTS let report users know how many of each accessory kit/part they need to procure before greenlisted orders can ship.
 These warnings can be found in the Accessory Kits and Item Summary report pages:
-  PICTURE

-  14. We can check these warning messages against quantities given on the Greenlist report page:
   PICTURE

   **Advanced Project #7: Consolidated Operating Model**